sdss/flicamera/docs/resources/NUC_Setup.md

 - Download latest version of Ubuntu Server 20.04 LST from [here](https://releases.ubuntu.com/20.04/ubuntu-20.04.1-live-server-amd64.iso).

-- During the installation or later, set eth0 to static 10.25.10.XX where XX is 21-26 for each one of the six NUCs for a given observatory, and XX=20 for the FVC NUC.
-Set eth1 to static 192.168.1.1.
-In both cases, set the netmask to 255.255.0.0.
+- During the installation or later, set eth0 to static `10.25.10.XX` where `XX` is 21-26 for each one of the six NUCs for a given observatory, and `XX=20` for the FVC NUC.
+Set `eth1` to static `192.168.1.1`.
+In both cases, set the netmask to `255.255.0.0`.

 - For reference, this is a valid `/etc/netplan/01-network.yaml` file